codersam8/codersam8.github.io/_posts/2017-05-14-django_post.md

 We use `request.GET` to get all the parameters sent in GET request.
 But if you try to do the same with `request.POST` it would return `<QueryDict: {}>`.

-Where did you POST data go?
+Where did your POST data go?
 Why is it empty?
 Let me start by telling you how to get your POST data first. `json.loads(request.read())` returns the data in a POST request.